 What all of these SIPPs offer:

-- You are in charge of what you are invested in.
+- You are in charge of what you invest in.

-- Access to a wider range of investment products, including property.
+- Get access to a wider range of investment products, including property.

 - If you don’t work, you can contribute up to £3,600 per tax year.